Jon Bon Jovi Shows Off Shaggy Hair & Tight Pants In Throwback IG Pic

 In an image that was likely taken during the late 1980s, when Jon had long hair and dressed in such a manner, the New Jersey native squatted down next to an adorable white dog.

-During that period of time, Jon wore his tresses falling down past his shoulders as was the fashion for young rock performers in the industry.
-His natural light brown tresses were worn in a shaggy manner and frosted with blonde highlights as part of a look that was a favorite of concertgoers during that era.
+During that period of time, Jon wore his tresses falling down past his shoulders, as was the fashion for young rock performers in the industry.
+His natural light brown tresses were worn in a shaggy manner and frosted with blond highlights.
 In this photograph, his hair appeared to be wet.

-Jon donned a white t-shirt with the logo for the luxury car brand Ferrari across the front.
+Jon donned a white T-shirt with the logo for the luxury car brand Ferrari across the front.
 Underneath it was another statement written in a black script that read life was too short to be driving a Chevy.

-He paired that with tight casual pants that had a black and royal blue pattern atop them.
-With that, Jon added vintage ASICS sneakers.
-His only accessory was a small brown wristwatch.

 Fans of the rocker adored the snap and shared their remarks about the vintage look from a time when Bon Jovi was the leading rock band on the charts.